26 fun things to do while stuck indoors

 6. Spring clean

-Not only will a good clean benefit your household, but it also gives you one less thing to do.
+Not only will a good clean benefit your household, but it also gives you one less thing to do later on.

 7. Clean out the cupboards — fun things to do in the house

 Staying on the theme of spring cleaning, use this time to clear out your cupboards.
-I’m as guilty as much as the next person of keeping foodstuffs that are past their sell by date.
+I’m as guilty as the next person of keeping foodstuffs that are past their sell by date.

 Is your wardrobe at bursting point?
 Use the time at home during the Coronavirus lockdown to sort out what you wear and what you don’t.